martin-rauber/sunset-calc/readme.md

 OC calc can only handle unmodified Swiss_3S protocols.
 This means with a time shortened version (e.g. in S3) the calculation will fail.

+### File splitter

+The file splitter splits a Sunset txt raw file with multiple runs in one to multiple files with one run.
+The app is no-frills; upload the file and get a zip file with each run in a single txt file.
+Result txt file nomenclature: [sample number]-[file name]-[sample name]-split.txt

 ### How does it work?

 The *Sunset calc* app is made with [shinydashboard](https://rstudio.github.io/shinydashboard/), which contains the two very similar but fully self functioning apps *TC calc* and *OC calc* linked in the sidebar.
-Additionally, there is this *readme* markdown file you are reading right now for information.
+Additionally, there is a *file splitter* app in the sidebar and this *readme* markdown file you are reading right now for information.
 The plots immediately shown after file upload are generated independently from the calculation in the app, the calculation takes place in a linked R script and is triggered by pressing the 'Calculate & Download' button.
 After calculation, the result data frame is handled back to the shiny app, which creates a csv file and wraps this into a zip file for download.

 #### Calculation